 “Born in Tasmania, Bell is globally acclaimed, and for good reason”

-Continuing her studies in Europe she received numerous awards including the La Scala Prize and scholarship to study with Virginia Zeani at the Viñas Competition in Barcelona.
+Born in Tasmania, Allison studied Music and History at the University of Sydney together with acting at The Australian Theatre for Young People.
+Continuing her studies in Europe she received many awards including the La Scala Prize and scholarship to study with Virginia Zeani at the Fransisco Viñas Competition in Barcelona.
 She has participated in masterclasses with Joan Sutherland, Magda Olivero, Ghena Dimitrova, Ileana Cortrubas, Gundula Janowitz, Dalton Baldwin and Dietrich Fischer-Dieskau.

 A frequent guest with the London Philharmonic Orchestra and collaborator with Vladimir Jurowski, she was soloist for the UK premieres of Alfred Schnittke’s Three Scenes, Three Madrigals, and Der Gelbe Klang, an acclaimed debut performance of Schoenberg’s Pierrot Lunaire at the Wigmore Hall, Grisey’s Quatre chants pour franchir le seuil and Polly Peachum in Die Dreigroschenoper in Paris and London.
-With the LPO under Michal Dworzynski she performed Gorecki’s Third Symphony to great acclaim.
+With the LPO under Michal Dworzynski she performed Gorecki’s Symphony no 3, “Symphony of Sorrowful Songs”, to great acclaim.